crlorentzen/docker-zap2xml/README.md

 DockerFile to build from Alpine for a small, portable zap2xml instance.
 Removes dependency questions.

 Requires:
-  * /data volume, This volume is used for chache, config, and output
+  * /data volume, This volume is used for cache, config, and output

 Provides:
   * xmltv.xml (or other name if config changes the filename) in the /data mount.